 Overview

-Anglian Water’s Thriving Communities Fund is an environmental and social fund that offers grants of between £10,000 and £100,000 to support projects across the entire Anglian Water region that are focused on the natural water environment whilst also delivering social benefits.
+Anglian Water’s Thriving Communities Fund is an environmental and social fund that offers grants between £5,000 and £100,000 to support projects across the Anglian Water region that enhance the natural water environment and deliver associated community benefits.

 Who can apply?